 Editor-in-Chief: Steven Wittenberg Gordon.
 Art Editor: Jason Artemus Gordon.
 Associate Editor: James Frederick William Rowe.
 Assistant Editor: Terri Lynn Cummings.
-Featuring the poetry of: Ross Balcom, Sylvia Cavanaugh, Gene Hodge, John C. Mannone, Karla Linn Merrifield, Vivian Finley Nida, John Reinhart, Howard Stein, Charles A. Swanson, Alessio Zanelli, & other fine poets.
+Featuring the poetry of: Ross Balcom, Sylvia Cavanaugh, Gene Hodge, John C. Mannone, Karla Linn Merrifield, Vivian Finley Nida, Howard Stein, Charles A. Swanson, Alessio Zanelli, & other fine poets.

 Songs of Eretz 2018: A Year in Review and a Look Ahead

 2018 marked yet another good year for Songs of Eretz.
 The site recorded just shy of 100,000 more views, and we enjoyed paying guest poets a professional rate of fifty dollars a poem.
 Duotrope sponsored our contest this year, a sitting state poet laureate is serving as guest judge, and a record $1,500 will be given away in contest honoraria in the coming year, which will bring the total amount that we have given away to poets and for poetry to well over $5,000.
 Not bad for a plucky little e-zine whose stated mission is “to bring a little more good poetry into the world.”